 - One full semester at a high school

-- At least 100 cumulative hours in an equipment-intensive sport (football or ice hockey)
+- Experience over the course of a semester with an equipment-intensive sport (football or ice hockey)

-- At least 100 cumulative hours in each of the following categories:
+- Clinical experience in each of the following categories:

 - Female sport

 - Lower-extremity dominant sport

 - Team sports